survivejs/webpack-book/manuscript/styling/01_loading.md

 ## Converting CSS to Strings

-Especially with Angular 2, it can be useful if you can get CSS in a string format that can be pushed to components. [css-to-string-loader](https://www.npmjs.com/package/css-to-string-loader) achieves exactly this.
+Especially with Angular 2, it can be convenient if you can get CSS in a string format that can be pushed to components. [css-to-string-loader](https://www.npmjs.com/package/css-to-string-loader) achieves exactly this.

 ## Conclusion